 We know all the best hiking trails in Mallorca, and so today that is what we are talking about on the blog.
 Plus we will reccomend you places to stay and things to do.
 Hiking in Mallorca is very popular right now, as are other types of outdoor activities and excursions and, in Mallorca we are lucky to have a large number of walking trails and trekking routes.

-We have chosen 10 different hiking routes in order to cover a bit of everything: different levels of difficulty, trails by the sea and in the mountains, itineraries along beaches, ascents to some of the highest mountains, a gorge… If this list isn’t enough inspiration for you, after analysing reviews of AllTrains, Holidu also put together a list of best-rated hiking routes in Majorca.
+We have chosen 10 different hiking routes in Mallorca in order to cover a bit of everything: different levels of difficulty, trails by the sea and in the mountains, itineraries along beaches, ascents to some of the highest mountains, a gorge… If this list isn’t enough inspiration for you, after analysing reviews of AllTrains, Holidu also put together a list of best-rated hiking routes in Majorca.

 Everyone has their favourite hiking route or style, but we can tell you that all the walks on our list are highly rated, and that you are going to have a great time.

 One of the best hikes in Soller (Mallorca): Barranc de Biniaraix